rsyncOSX/RsyncUIdocs/content/post/Built.md

 ## RsyncOSX vs RsyncUI

-RsyncUI and RsyncOSX shares most of *the model components*.
-There are though some model components within RsyncUI which are like an interface between the *shared* model and RsyncUI views.
+For the moment, there are more users of RsyncOSX than RsyncUI.
+But the number of users of RsyncUI is growing.
+And Apple is clear, SwiftUI, which RsyncUI is developed by, is the future.
+This means that most of my development is now on RsyncUI.
+RsyncOSX is still supported, but only issues are fixed and no new features.
+RsyncUI and RsyncOSX share most of the code for the model components.
 The main differences between the two apps are the user interface (UI) and how the UI is built.
-RsyncUI is deveoped by utilizing *SwiftUI* and Swift.
-RsyncOSX is developed by utilizing *Storyboards* and Swift.
-Both apps utilizes another great *declarative* library, Combine, developed by Apple and JSON files for storing tasks, logrecords and user configuration.
-RsyncUI is now the primary application of the two even if RsyncOSX has more users.
+RsyncUI is developed utilizing SwiftUI.
+RsyncOSX is developed utilizing storyboards.
+Both apps utilize another great declarative library, Combine, developed by Apple and JSON files for storing tasks, logrecords and user configuration.

 | App      | Code | Paradigm |
 | ----------- | ----------- |   ----------- |